MPHEPI-ASH/HealthCare-Datasets-SQL/README.md

-### 10. How many patients with Arthritis, Diabetes, Hypertension, Obesity, Cancer, and Asthma does each hospital treat?
-Present this information in a pivot table format.
+### 10. How many patients with Arthritis, Diabetes, Hypertension, Obesity, Cancer, and Asthma are treated at each hospital?

 ### 👩‍🏫 Solution